ibm-cloud-architecture/dba-onboarding-automation/README.md

         1. The repository id is **OS1** in the script.
 If your repository id is different, update the script with your repository id
         1. Copy and paste each section and confirm the script executes successfully on your environment
         1. Using Navigator, review the folder structure for: Focus Corp / Human Resources / Onboarded Employees
-            1. Manually recreate the existing folders (Jeff Goodhue, Kathryn Tirador, Lauren Mayes, Selena Swift, Thomas Yang) using the **Employee** folder class.
-                1. Set the First Name, Last Name, Employee ID, Onboarded, and Hire Date properties for each subfolder
+            1. Set the First Name, Last Name, Employee ID, Onboarded, and Hire Date properties for each subfolder (Jeff Goodhue, Kathryn Tirador, Lauren Mayes, Selena Swift, Thomas Yang)
                 1. Folder Names: Jeff Goodhue, Kathryn Tirador, Lauren Mayes, Selena Swift, Thomas Yang
                 1. First Name - use the first name based on the folder name
                 1. Last Name - use the last name baed on the folder name
                 1. Employee ID - specify any string value (ie. FC939398)
                 1. Onboarded - set to True
                 1. Hire Date - specify any date
-            1. For the Selena Swift folder, create two subfolders called **Employee Packet** and **Photos** and add following content:
+            1. Navigate to the Selena Swift folder and perform the following:
                 1. For Employee Packet, add the two documents from the GitHub source: **content-services / sample-content / Selena Swift / Employee Packet**
-                    1. Confidentiality Agreement.pdf
+                    1. Confidentiality Agreement.pdf (Class: Document)
-                    1. Employee Manual.docx
+                    1. Employee Manual.docx (Class: Document)
+                    1. Focus Corp - Employment Application.pdf (Class: Employment Application)
+                        1. First Name: Selena
+                        1. Last Name: Swift
+                        1. Application Date: <specify any date>
                 1. For Photos, add the images from the GitHub source: **content-services / sample-content / Selena Swift / Photos**
     1. Navigator Administration
         1. Repositories - the lab uses two object stores - the FileNet content object store and the BAW target object store
             1. For the FileNet content object store:
                 1. **General** tab - Display Name: **Corporate Operations**
                 1. **Configuration Parameters** tab:
-                    1. **Workflow connection point**: OS1_CP1:1
+                    1. **Workflow connection point** - OS1_CP1:1
-                    1. **State icons** enabled for all except **Are uploading** (requires Aspera plugin)
+                    1. **State icons** - enabled for all except **Are uploading** (requires Aspera plugin)
+                    1. **Task manager connection ID** - set using an administrator user ID and password to run background tasks that modify the repository.
+                    1. **Track downloads** - set to Enable
+                    1. **Sync services** - set to Enable
+                    1. **Document History** - set to Enable
+                    1. **Teamspace management** - set to Enable
+                        1. **Enable owners to delete teamspace, included contents** - checked
+                    1. **Role-based redactions** - set to Enable
+                    1. **Entry template management** - set to Enable
                 1. Set **Browse** configuration, **Selected Properties** for:
                     1. **Show in Details View**: Name, Content Size, Last Modifier, Date Last Modified, Major Version Number, Description
                     1. **Show in Magazine View**: Name, Last Modifier, Date Last Modified, Likes, Tags, Downloads, Comments
+                    1. Note: if you are unable to specify the fields above, you may need to recreate your repository.
             1. For the BAW target object store, ensure that the repository configuration setting for **General, Display Name** is set to **Workflow Operations**
         1. Menus
-            1. Copy the **Default Document Content Menu** menu option and add options for **Launch Process** and **Share**  (Share is only needed for Additional Assets section)
+            1. Copy the **Default document context menu** menu option and add options for **Launch Process** and **Share**  (Share is only needed for Additional Assets section)
                 1. Update your desktop and update **Context Menus - Content Context Menus** - **Document context menu** to the new menu
             1. Copy the **Default teamspace content list context menu** menu option and add options for **Launch Process** and **Share**
                 1. Update your desktop and update **Context Menus - Content Context Menus** - **Teamspace content list context menu** to the new menu